shirabiton/shirabiton/README.md

 During that same month, I completed a Full Stack internship at Chip, a startup company, as part of my certificate program.
 Working in a team of 20 developers, I focused on version control tools like Git and GitHub.
 My work included C# for backend development, Angular with TypeScript for frontend, and SQL Server for the database.<br>

-I've developed a variety of applications and Full Stack projects - feel free to explore them in my repositories below. 🔎<br>
+I've developed a variety of applications and Full Stack projects - feel free to explore them in my repositories below.<br>

 ## 🛠️ Skills
 - Languages: